EOL/sysopia/README.md

     SYSOPIA=config/env.sh bundle exec rake release

-* Go to production brunch and merge it with master.
+* Go to production branch and merge it with master.
 This step will also generate new Docker image at [Docker Hub][4]

 [1]: https://raw.githubusercontent.com/EOL/sysopia/master/config/env.sh